playermissile/dli_tutorial/index.rst

            rti             ; always end DLI with RTI!

-A Crash Course on Display List Interrupts Getting Interrupted
+Display List Interrupts Getting Interrupted
 -----------------------------------------------------------------

 Because DLIs are non-maskable interrupts and NMIs can't be blocked, a DLI will